Target Buffer Strategies

 Retirement Solutions

-What is the Buffer Strategy?
+What is the Target Buffer Strategy?

-What is the Buffer Strategy?
+What is the Target Buffer Strategy?

 • Protect (or “buffer”) against a targeted level of losses in declining equity markets.